 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Arequipa varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Arequipa is February, with an average of 3.2 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 13% on February 11.

 Daily Chance of Precipitation in Arequipa

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Arequipa experiences some seasonal variation in monthly rainfall.